 – If you are in an emergency, the emergency number here is 9-1-1

-– If you need to call your family or friends back home it is best to wait until you have wifi and use the free app Whatsapp, Facebook messenger, or Skype.
+– If you need to call your family or friends back home it is cheapest to wait until you have wifi and use the free app Whatsapp, Facebook Messenger, or Skype.

 – Everything gets wet here.
 We highly suggest buying a waterproof case or buying one of these handy dry bags for while on the beach.

 – And the most important tip, don’t forget you’re on vacation.
 Ignore all those emails from your boss.
-Relax and live up the pura vida lifestyle! 🙂
+Post those nice Costa Rican pictures to Instagram when you return.
+Just relax and live up the pura vida lifestyle! 🙂

 If you have any questions about using a cell phone in Costa Rica just leave them in the comment section below and we will be happy to help you out!

 LIKED THIS GUIDE TO USING YOUR CELL PHONE IN COSTA RICA?
-PIN IT!
+WE WOULD LOVE IF YOU’D PIN IT!